 I challenge anyone reading this to write out a list of things you love about yourself, a list of the ways God has worked in your life, and a list of ways that you want to improve yourself.
-Focus and reflect on that list.
+Focus and reflect on those lists.

 Spend so much time focusing on the positives that you won’t have time for comparison and envy.